Salt of the Earth

 Matthew 5:13-19 A Preterist Commentary: Summary and Highlights

 In Matthew 5:13-19, Jesus predicts that heaven and earth would be destroyed before the fulfillment of the Law.
 2 Peter 3:7-13 indicates that heaven and earth were to be destroyed by fire.
-When Claudius Caesar adopted Nero, the beast labeled by the 666 gematria,1 as his son and likely successor “a mighty portent occurred[,] The sky seemed to be on fire that day.”2 During Nero’s reign, Rome attacked and burned Israel, the earth, leaving it desolate.
+When Claudius Caesar adopted Nero, the beast labeled by the 666 gematria,1 as his son and likely successor “a mighty portent occurred[,] The sky seemed to be on fire that day.”2 This omen in the sky foreshadowed and foretold the subsequent destruction of the earth.
+During Nero’s reign, Rome attacked and burned Israel, the earth, leaving it desolate.
 After heaven and earth had been destroyed by fire, the Romans demolished the Temple in A.D.
 70 as a sign from God that the Law had been fulfilled.

 Salt of the Earth

 Matthew 5:13-19 A Preterist Commentary Intro: The most wicked Generation . . .

 The generation in which Jesus was born was not ordinary.
 In Matthew 16:4, Jesus calls His contemporaries “a wicked and adulterous generation.”
 The first century Jewish historian Josephus echoes these sentiments: “[N]or did any age ever breed a generation more fruitful in wickedness that this was, from the beginning of the world.”3 Statements of this tone are a recurrent theme throughout Josephus’ account of the Jewish War.
 Josephus believes that there never had been a more wicked generation; and as a result, never had his people suffered so great a tragedy, one that he feels rivals any horror ever faced in Biblical history.
 The wicked nature of these people was manifested by the nefarious mass execution of the first century Christian saints and prophets in Israel: